 The Alberta System is one of the largest volume carriers of natural gas in North America and delivered 3,883 Bcf of natural gas in 2003, compared to deliveries of 4,146 Bcf in 2002 and 4,059 Bcf in 2001.
-The volumes transported by the Alberta System in 2003 represented approximately 16 per cent of total North American natural gas produced in the WCSB.
+The volumes transported by the Alberta System in 2003 represented approximately 16 per cent of total North American natural gas production and 66 per cent of the natural gas produced in the WCSB.